MileHacker Logo

 Rich Historical Context

-For a thorough exploration of Chinese history, Nanjing, a former capital, has numerous historical sites and museums.
+For a thorough exploration of Chinese history, Nanjing, a former capital, features a lot of historical locations and museums.

 Nature and Traditional Crafts